boyd109/boyd109.github.io/blog/co-op/co-op3.md

 Even awice trying out solutions and having a fairly low acceptance rate shows that he actually tries stuff out.
 If you have a high acceptance rate it doesn't mean anything.
 For all we know you could be resubmitting your two sum solution 50+ times to normalize getting a LC medium incorrect.
 The top tier talent have closer to 50-80% acceptance rate.
 You don't become a top tier talent by having a high acceptance rate and having a high acceptance rate doesn't make you a top tier talent.

 The number solved versus contest rating is also an interesting comparison.
 When I see 1000+ (or a fair amount) solved and a low contest ranking that raises some red flags.
 Just like an assignment is an indicator for the midterm.
 At the University of Waterloo I scored **BELOW** average on assignments in cs341 (algorithms) usually getting ~70s where class averages were high 80s to 90s.
-Then when the midterm rolled around I got 88%, one of the best marks in the class, but we had a class average of ~40% on that midterm.
+I was going to office hours every week and continuously trying to solve the assignments and learn the concepts.
+Then when the midterm rolled around I got 88%, but we had a class average of ~40% on that midterm.
 If people were really doing much better than me on assignments, where were they when they had the midterm which had similar content?
-Pressure and time constraints on one thing, but the class was averaging near aces on the assignments and couldn't even do a simple DP algorithm on the midterm?
+Pressure and time constraints are one thing, but the class was averaging near 90% on the assignments and couldn't even do a simple DP algorithm on the midterm?
 That is the exact same thing here.
 You can do an obscenely large number of leetcode questions but if you aren't learning concepts and fundamentals you're going to do poorly on the contests.
 You can't cheat your way into memorizing questions or looking up solutions on the contests.
 That's why I trust the contest ratings more thoroughly than "how many leetcode questions you have solved".

 ### Expecting perfection in interviews
 I always felt it was weird how KMP string matching was a technical report paper in 1970, but it is now expected in some interviews to derive it.
 If it took extremely smart computer scientists time to create it, why would I regurgitate something I memorized purely for the sake of memorizing it.

 Even worse is expecting perfection in answers for technical interviews.
 I have never passed an interview where I did not code a problem (or in the case of multiple rounds, every round) to 100% perfection.
 Even places where I coded to 100% perfection they would still say no. It transcends perfection.

 One place I got asked 2sum (trivial), 3sum (harder but still trivial), and 4sum (n^3 is trivial.
 Looking back ok it isn't even that hard.
-But interviewer didn't nudge me in that direction) Since I didn't solve all 3 questions optimally in 45 minutes I got rejected.
+But interviewer didn't nudge me in that direction).
+Since I didn't solve all 3 questions optimally in 45 minutes I got rejected.
 That's tight constraints.
 You need perfection in all facets.

 ### Explaining code to interviewer
 If an interviewer asks me a question I hope they understand the question.